 Here are some humorous grammar rules to keep in mind when attempting to write using Engerlish:

 I have no idea who originated this list, therefore I am unable to give credit where credit is due.
 I hope you get a chuckle out of these “rules.”
+Please do not take these too seriously.

 - Verbs has to agree with their subjects.